 If you have questions that are not answered below, or if need further clarification or information, please contact LAWPRO®'s customer service department toll-free at 1-800-410-1013, 416-598-5899 or at [email protected].

-who have renewed their coverage for 2017 and pay their annual premiums in full, by cheque or by providing
+who have renewed their coverage for 2018 and pay their annual premiums in full, by cheque or by providing pre-authorized banking information,

 The 'No Application Surcharge' has been applied to your account because we did not receive your completed application by the specified deadline.
 This surcharge was authorized by Convocation pursuant to Rule 50 of section 62(1) of the Law Society Act, R.S.O.
 1990, c.
 L. 8 in September, 1996 and became effective January 1, 1997.
 The amount of the surcharge is 30 per cent of the base premium.

 As the insurance program is mandatory, Convocation preferred not to require that an application form be filed but determined that those LAWYERS who elected not to file within the prescribed time would be required to pay an increased premium that is commensurate with the risk that they represent under the program.
 When the historical loss costs of those who elected not to file completed application forms was compared to those who did, it was determined that those electing not to file a completed application form represented a 44 per cent greater exposure to loss under the program.
 Convocation and LAWPRO preferred to moderate the amount of the surcharge to 30 per cent of the base premium to reflect this greater exposure.

 If you would like LAWPRO to consider removing the surcharge from your account, you must submit a completed application form along with a specific written request to [email protected] (including the reason why the application was not filed in a timely manner).
 The request is then forwarded to a committee which reviews your file and considers any extenuating circumstances which may explain why your application was not filed before the deadline.
 It is the committee's decision whether or not to waive the surcharge based on the facts of the particular situation.